 8) Technology Evangelist – $56,000 to $120,000 / year

 Nothing to do with traditional religion.
 These technological advocates work for companies like Google or Windows and travel the globe to attract and accumulate platform users on a large business scale (not individuals like you and me).
 They are responsible for building critical mass awareness regarding a particular technology platform through events, demonstrations, interviews, and roadshows in the foreign locational target area.
-Apart from the technical know-how (software engineering, architecture, infrastructure, programming), a technology evangelist requires skills in marketing, advertising, branding, promotion and sales aspects of business.
+Apart from the technical know-how (software engineering, architecture, infrastructure, programming), a technology evangelist requires skills in marketing, advertising, branding, promotion and sales aspects of a business.

 9) English Teaching Abroad $2000 -$5000 / month plus flights and accommodation

 Professional English teachers are high commodities across the globe from Asia to Europe, to Africa and South America.
 English Teachers are employed in foreign countries to assist primary, secondary and even adult learners to master the language.
 Some countries require a college degree as the minimum entry requirement while others expect a TEFL or TOEFL course to be completed before arrival.
-These jobs offer abundant options for traveling and exploring as you work a typical 8-10-hour day, generally, have weekends off and get leave days in accordance to the school holiday calendar.
+These jobs offer abundant options for traveling and exploring as you work a typical 8-10-hour day, generally, have weekends off and get leave days in accordance with the school holiday calendar.

 10) Cruise Ship Professionals $45,000 – $100,000 / year plus accommodation and meals